JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Froghouses-and-Fireflies.md

 genres:
 - Musical
 - Autobiographical
-Description: "A poignant musical memoir about growing up in the south."
+description: "A poignant musical memoir about growing up in the south."
 ---
  St. Marys Little Theatre (SMLT) has announced the debut showing of the original musical *Froghouses & Fireflies* to be performed onstage at Theater by the Trax August 15-17.